hnhtran/Crash-the-Languages/readme.md

 * Memorise the words without searching dictionary for each word

-* Dont have enough time to put myself together for studying

 * Prefer playing game in my free time

-* Fast reaction with the word meaning I see and here
+* Fast reaction with the word meaning I see and hear

-* Train my brain for preventing brain decay
+* Train my brain for preventing memory lost

+## Future promotion:
+* Animation for card flipping

+* Difficulty level added to control time, or clicking times

+* Include database with more vocabulary

 ## Technologies Used:
 HTML